-The number in front of reactants and products in a chemical equations says the number of molecules of each reactant you need or of each product that will be produced.
+The number in front of each reactant and product in a chemical equation creates a ratio between all the reactants and products in a reaction.
 In the methane combustion reaction above, for example, you need 1 molecule of methane for every 2 molecules of oxygen.
 The result will be 1 molecule of carbon dioxide and 2 molecules of water.

-When Chemists design chemical reactions, it is nearly impossible to isolate an exact number of molecules of each atom.
+When chemists design chemical reactions, it is nearly impossible to isolate an exact number of molecules of each atom.
 This is why they use moles.
 1 mole is always 6.022X10^23 molecules.
 This means that you can replace the proportionality of molecules with the same proportionality of moles.
-In the reaction above, that means that for every mole of methane, you need 2 moles of oxygen to produce 1 mole of carbon dioxide and 2 moles of water.
+In the reaction above, for every mole of methane, you need 2 moles of oxygen to produce 1 mole of carbon dioxide and 2 moles of water.

-Stoichiometry is finding the right quantity of a compound to make the reaction works.
-This involves finding the right amount of moles to complete an equation, then determining how much mass of that substance would make that amount of moles.
+Stoichiometry is the process finding the right quantity of a compound to make the reaction function in a desired way.
+This involves finding the correct number of moles to complete an equation, then determining how much mass of that substance would make that amount of moles.
 Let's try an example.

-If this section is confusing, check out our page on balancing reactions.
+If this section is confusing, click the button below to access our page on balancing reactions.

-When taksed with finding the limiting reactant, you will be given the mass of both reactants.
-You convert those masses to moles.
-Divide both of the moles of the reactants by the number of molecules needed to complete the reaction (the number in front of the chemical formula in the reaction equation).
-The reactant with the lower value is the limiting reactant.
+When tasked with finding the limiting reactant, you will be given the mass of both reactants.
+First, convert the given masses to moles by dividing by the molar mass.
+Then, divide both of the moles of the reactants by the number of molecules needed to complete the reaction (the number in front of the chemical formula in the reaction equation).
+The reactant with the smaller value is the limiting reactant.